-Identifying Entities - four common errors
+BODM-MC: Identifying Entities - three common errors Oriented Data Modelling Masterclass

-- Treating an "artifact" (a spreadsheet, report, web page, form, etc.) as an Entity an Entity is a fundamental thing "what" with no reference to "who or how."
-Artifacts typically contain attributes from multiple Entities e.g., "Admission Request Form" or "Orders Summary Spreadsheet" or "Daily Call Log" or "Class Roster" or "Materials List Fax" or... - The "types vs. instances" problem failing to clarify if the Entity deals with types of things (or categories or kinds or classes of things) vs. specific instances of things e.g., "Vehicle" (An example of this is coming up.) - 3.
-Identifying an Entity that exists in the real world, but whose instances can't be uniquely identified e.g., "Transit System Passenger" - 4.
-Identifying Entities that are simply too vague, or are just a "fact of life;" that is, the name doesn't imply a single instance e.g., "Weather" or "the Environment" or "the Economy" or "Society"
+- 1. Treating an "artifact" (a spreadsheet, report, web page, form, etc.) as an Entity an Entity is a fundamental thing - "what" - with no reference to "who or how."
+Artifacts typically contain attributes from multiple Entities e.g., "Admission Request Form" or "Orders Summary Spreadsheet" or "Daily Call Log" or "Class Roster" or "Materials List Fax" or... - 2.
+The "types vs. instances" problem failing to clarify if the Entity deals with types of things (or categories or kinds or classes of things) vs. specific instances of things e.g., "Test" is this a type of Test, or a specific instance of a Test? - 3.
+Identifying an Entity that exists in the real world, but whose instances can't be uniquely identified e.g., "Transit System Passenger"

-Types vs. Instances - "What do you mean by a Bus?"
+BODM-MC: Types vs. Instances - "What do you mean by a Bus?"
+Oriented Data Modelling Masterclass